What is a Bot/Botnet?

 Activate, Infect, and Expose

-In step 1, the hacker will discover a flaw in a website, application, or user behaviour to expose people to infection.
+In step 1, the hacker will discover a flaw in a website, application, or user behavior to expose people to infection.
 The goal of a bot herder is for consumers to be ignorant of their exposure and eventual malware infection.
 They may exploit security flaws in software or websites to distribute malware via emails, drive-by downloads, or trojan horse downloads.

 In step 2, victims' devices are infected with malware capable of gaining control.
 Following the initial malware infection, hackers might use online downloads, exploit kits, popup advertisements, and email attachments to generate zombie machines.

-The herder will connect the infected system to a command and control server if the botnet is centralised.
+The herder will connect the infected system to a command and control server if the botnet is centralized.
 If the botnet is a P2P botnet, peer propagation begins, and the zombie devices attempt to communicate with additional infected devices.

 Once the bot herder has attacked a significant amount of bots, they can launch their attacks.
 The zombie devices will then download the most recent update from the C&C channel to get their order.
-The bot then executes its commands and participates in hostile behaviour.
+The bot then executes its commands and participates in hostile behavior.